trustbloc/docs/readthedocs/source/orb/batchwriter.md

 ## Anchor Linkset Handler

-On startup, the Anchor Linkset Handler subscribes to the _anchor linkset_ queue in order to receive witnessed anchor linksets.
+On startup, the Anchor Linkset Handler subscribes to the _orb.anchor_linkset_ queue in order to receive witnessed anchor linksets.
 Upon receiving an anchor linkset from the queue:
 1) The verifiable credential is extracted from the anchor linkset and saved to the verifiable credential database
 2) The anchor linkset is saved to the [Content Addressable Storage (CAS)](cas.html#content-addressable-storage-cas)
-3) The anchor linkset is published to the _anchor_ queue so that it may be processed by the [Observer](observer.html#observer)
+3) The anchor linkset is published to the _orb.anchor_ queue so that it may be processed by the [Observer](observer.html#observer)
 4) A [Create](https://trustbloc.github.io/activityanchors/#create-activity) activity (containing the anchor linkset) is posted to all followers

 ```{image} ../_static/orb/anchor-linkset-handler.svg